arthurdouillard/deepcourse/content/about/index.md

 Reviewing several times, at longer interval each time --if you do good, helps to avoid forgetting.

 Because the intervals are getting longer gradually, you won't feel overwhelmed under many cards.
-For example, I learned a bit more than 8000 cards in various subjects but I never have more than a hundred cards to review per day, less than 20min.
+For example, I learned a bit more than 8000 cards in various subjects (ranging from math, CS, history, Chinese, geography, arts, etc.) but I rarely have more than a hundred cards to review per day, less than 20min.

 **Anki** is one of the most popular space-repetition software (SRS), mainly because of its vibrant community that shares [decks](https://ankiweb.net/shared/decks/) and [addons](https://ankiweb.net/shared/addons/).
 It is available on Windows, Mac, Linux, Web browsers, android, and iOS.
-Note that all but the latter are free.
+Note that all but the latter are free (although it's worth it).

 I cannot stress enough how space-repetition is amazing.
 Please try it.